Skip to content

 boltz-api --version

-Authenticate with device-code login, which works well when an agent sandbox cannot open a browser directly:
+Agents can authenticate with device-code login, which works well when an agent sandbox cannot open a browser directly:

 Terminal window